youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### get_account_authorization_details

-Retrieves information about all IAM users, groups, roles, and policies in your AWS account, including their relationships to one another.
+Retrieves information about all IAM users, groups, roles, and policies in your Amazon Web Services account, including their relationships to one another.

 Type annotations for `boto3.client("iam").get_account_authorization_details` method.